Scenario: Protected web API

 - Scopes are exposed by web APIs that are called on behalf of a user.

-- Application roles are exposed by web APIs called by daemon applications (that calls your web API on their own behalf).
+- Application roles are exposed by web APIs called by daemon applications (apps that call your web API on their own behalf).

 2. For legacy web APIs, the accepted token version can be